rizkylearns/thought-experiment/silly-IoT/protocol/silly-msg-binary.md

 like (size of msg size, size of crc, body schema, etc).
 Since SMBP always returns [ 0x01 ], The next sequences only deals with message Type 'Single-GPS'.
+3. [ 8 Byte ] Source ID.
+This is an 8-byte sized field.
+This is a 64-bit number, compulsory to be sent in every message to maintain the statelessness of the message identification.
+One example of having this message source id is to dedicate a storage for each message source id.
-3. [ 4 Byte ] Body Size.
+4. [ 4 Byte ] Body Size.
 Not including CRC bytes.
 Not including previous bytes.
 Not including itself (Body Size).
-Includes System Timestamp.
-Includes topic.
+Includes System Timestamp (since this is a body field).
+Includes topic (since this is a body field).
 Includes 0 to N Byte data.
-4. [ 8 Byte ] Source ID.
-This is an 8-byte sized field.
-This is a 64-bit number, compulsory to be sent in every message to maintain the statelessness of the message identification.
-One example of having this message source id is to dedicate a storage for each message source id.

 ### Silly Header Remarks ###